 I have also published widely on the international history of the World War I era.
-My book, The Wilsonian Moment: Self-Determination and the International Origins of Anticolonial Nationalism (2007), showed how U.S. attempts to transform international order in the wake of World War I helped to spark and shape upheavals across the colonial world in 1919, focusing particularly on Egypt, India, China, and Korea.
-The Wilsonian Moment was widely reviewed, including in the London Review of Books, and has recently appeared in Chinese translation.
+My book, The Wilsonian Moment: Self-Determination and the International Origins of Anticolonial Nationalism (2007), showed how U.S. attempts to transform international order in the wake of World War I helped to spark and shape upheavals across the colonial world in 1919, focusing on Egypt, India, China, and Korea.
+The Wilsonian Moment was widely reviewed and has recently appeared in Chinese translation.
 In addition, I co-edited (with Robert Gerwarth) Empires at War, 1911-1923 (2014), which reframes the history of the Great War as a global war of empires.
-Empires at War has been translated into seven languages: Arabic, Chinese, Greek, Persian, Portuguese, Spanish, and Turkish.
+An updated reflection on this topic, "Asia in the Global 1919", was recently published in the Journal of Asian Studies.

 The links above will take you to my "official" bio, selected publications (some with links to full text), and teaching, advising, and contact information.
 You may also be interested in international and global history at Harvard.